 House Inanda by JVR Architects

-Located in the heart of Sandton – Johannesburg, South Africa, this contemporary single family house was designed in 2016 by JVR Architects.
+Located in the heart of Sandton – Johannesburg, South Africa, House Inanda is a contemporary single family house designed in 2016 by JVR Architects.

 Photography courtesy of Elsa Young